DataDog/documentation/content/en/events/explorer/_index.md

 1. Choose an attribute or tag to graph, and then add it as a facet.
 Graphing a facet displays the unique count of the variable.
     {{< img src="events/explorer/split-graph.png" alt="Shows the list of facets that can be graphed." >}}
 2. Use a facet to split your graph.
+You must add an attribute as a facet to be able to use it here.
     {{< img src="events/explorer/facet-to-graph.png" alt="Shows the list of facets that can be graphed." >}}
 3. Choose the time interval for your graph.
 Changing the global timeframe changes the list of available timestep values.
 You can display the results as a timeseries, table, or toplist.
     {{< img src="events/explorer/time-interval.png" alt="Shows the list of possible time intervals, including the default, 5 seconds." >}}